Patient Information Related to Coronavirus

 We continue to monitor the outbreak of the Coronavirus (COVID-19).
 As a healthcare provider, we have an obligation to our patients, providers, staff and community.
 The CDC and KDHE recommendations are changing daily.
 Our processes and practices will change as needed to remain in compliance with the recommendations of those agencies in order to monitor and manage the Coronavirus outbreak.

-Effective March 16, 2020, the following process changes that affect all of our providers and their patients will be implemented:
+Effective November 13, 2020, the following process changes that affect all of our providers and their patients will be implemented:

 1. Screening during scheduling phone call and registration for MAO Patients and Visitors:

 - Have you had a fever of 100.1F or higher in the past 48 hours?

 - Have you recently been experiencing a dry cough, chest congestion, or shortness of breath or difficulty breathing, loss of taste and smelll?

 - Have you traveled to or from North Dakota on or after October 21?